Most vehicles that have had their 40th birthday will become exempt from MOT testing this year.

-This MoT exemption is on a rolling basis, for instance in 2019, cars registered in 1978 or earlier can apply for Vehicle of Historical Interest (VHI) status.
+This MOT exemption is on a rolling basis, for instance in 2018, cars registered in 1978 or earlier can apply for Vehicle of Historical Interest (VHI) status.

-To declare your car or motorcycle as a Vehicle of Historic Interest, you must complete a V112 declaration form available from the Post Office.
+To declare your car or motorcycle as a Vehicle of Historic Interest, MOT exempt and tax exempt, you need to apply at a Post Office with:

 But remember, just because your vehicle has passed the big 4-0, doesn’t mean it automatically becomes exempt.
 The responsibility to ensure that your vehicle meets the criteria lies with you, and so it’s important that you make sure your vehicle is not exempt from the new rules.